Ballater in Scotland

 As my readers know, I think you need to research to get the best of Scotland.
 I give examples of why here.

 Ballater has a full range of accommodation from high to budget and lots around the midway point, such as the Ballater Deeside inn.
-There are also plenty of Holiday Cottages and B&Bs in and close by to the village.
+There are also plenty of Holiday Cottages and B&Bs in and close to the village.

 The summer months can be fully booked months ahead, so don’t hesitate and please mention Scotland Notes.
 I am doing my best to support the more independent businesses of Scotland.